madeindjs/portfolio/_i18n/en/_posts/2019-06-20-express-typescript.markdown

 ### Show

-The show method have a little difference because we need an `id` as GET parameter.
+The show method has a little different because we need an `id` as GET parameter.
 This means we should have an URL like this: `/nodes/1`.
 It's simple to make this when you build the route.
 There the implementation.

 ```ts
 // lib/config/routes.ts